ece362-purdue/proton-labs/lab7-uart/README.md

 - If `seridx` reaches `BUFSIZE`, return immediately so we don't lose the data we have.
 - Read the character directly from the UART data register into a new character variable `c`.
 There's no need to use any SDK functions to do this since the very act of calling the handler indicates that a character is already available.
 - If the character is a newline (ASCII 0x0A), set `newline_seen` to 1.
-- If (NOT else if) the character is a backspace and some characters have already been received, write backspace-space-backspace to the UART to erase the last character, decrement `seridx`, and return.
-Then, set the character at `serbuf[seridx]` to 0, so that we don't process it later.
+- If (NOT else if) the character is a backspace and some characters have already been received, write backspace-space-backspace to the UART to erase the last character, decrement `seridx` if higher than 0, set the character at `serbuf[seridx]` to '\0', so that we don't process it later, and return.
 - Otherwise, if the character is not a backspace, print it out with the UART, and write it to `serbuf[seridx]` and increment `seridx`.

 By itself, the handler should now properly handle strings, and `_read` can simply wait and transfer the data back when a newline is seen.